What new physics can we extract from inflation using the ACT DR6 and DESI DR2 Observations?: Conclusion

 \section{Conclusion}

-In this study, we have conducted a detailed numerical analysis of five theoretically well-motivated single-field inflationary models with nonminimal gravitational couplings—namely, Starobinsky inflation, Higgs inflation, T-models within the $\alpha$-attractor framework, quartic Hilltop inflation, and D-brane inflation.
+In this study, we have conducted a detailed numerical analysis of five theoretically well-motivated single-field inflationary models with non-minimal gravitational couplings---namely, Starobinsky inflation, Higgs inflation, T-models within the $\alpha$-attractor framework, quartic Hilltop inflation, and D-brane inflation.
 By leveraging updated observational bounds from \textit{Planck}, ACT DR6, and DESI DR2, alongside projected sensitivities from upcoming probes such as LiteBIRD, CMB-S4, and space-based gravitational wave interferometers, we have systematically mapped out the observational signatures that can differentiate these models across both the inflationary and post-inflationary epochs.
+The interpretation of model preference remains dataset-dependent: adopting the SPT/Planck central value keeps Starobinsky-like and Higgs-like plateau predictions close to the preferred region, whereas adopting the P-ACT-LB central value shifts these models toward the lower-$n_s$ side and makes larger-$n_s$ scenarios, including certain hilltop realizations, comparatively more competitive.

 \textbf{Starobinsky Inflation} continues to exemplify the observational gold standard of plateau models, with theoretical predictions of $n_s \approx 0.963$, $r \sim 3.8 \times 10^{-3}$, and controlled sub-Planckian field excursions $\Delta\phi \lesssim 0.4\, M_{\rm Pl}$.
 Its predictions remain firmly within current and anticipated CMB $1\sigma$ contours, even when accounting for the running parameters $(\alpha_s, \beta_s)$ and variations in the reheating temperature $T_{\rm reh}$.
 Owing to its geometric origin in $R + R^2$ gravity \cite{Starobinsky:1980te}, the model is both UV-insensitive and highly predictive.